CO 101 Basic Communication 3 Cr

 Students learn about the creative process of producing film and television

-design, sound design, editing, and how they all contribute to the film
+sound design, editing, and how they all contribute to the film and TV production

-and TV production process.
-Through a hands-on approach (camera
+process.
+Through a hands-on approach (camera work) and critical

-work) and critical analysis, students will learn and understand how
+analysis, students will learn and understand how messages are successfully

 CO 206 Small Group Communication 3 Cr

-group communication theory and then apply that theory through inclass
+communication theory and then apply that theory through in-class group

-group games and out-of-class group projects.
-Fall; odd-numbered
+games and out-of-class group projects.
+Fall semester, odd-numbered years.

 CO 210 Language and Nonverbal Behavior 3 Cr

-A study of the current theory and research on the relationships between
+A study of the theory and research on the relationships between language,

-American society.
-We will investigate the practices and techniques
+We will investigate the practices and techniques involving verbal and

 CO 211-212/311-312/411-412 Advanced Forensics 1-3 Cr

-the Rocky Mountain region, and at national tournaments.
-Prerequisite:
+Northwest, the Rocky Mountain region, Canada and in select international

 CO 215-216 Introduction to Public Relations 6 Cr